 On this page

-If you have been appointed as a civil-law notary, you are required to take the oath in your district court region within 6 months.
-Immediately after taking the oath, you apply for inclusion in the register of civil-law notaries with the district court’s Civil-law Notaries Disciplinary Board (Kamer van Toezicht).
-This Board is responsible for supervision and disciplinary rulings regarding civil-law notaries.
-After registration you file your signature and initials with the court registry (Dutch).
+If you have been appointed as a civil-law notary, you are required to take the oath (in Dutch) in your district court region within 6 months.
+After taking the oath, you will be included in the register of civil-law notaries (in Dutch) with the Royal Dutch Association of Civil-law Notaries (Koninklijke Notariële Beroepsorganisatie, KNB).
+After registration you file your signature and initials with the registry of the court where you took your oath.

 Appointment as civil-law notary